darraghogorman37/Milestone-Project-2/README.md

 ## Code Validation

 All html code was run through the W3C Markup Validator (https://validator.w3.org/), all CSS code was run through the W3C CSS Validator (https://jigsaw.w3.org/css-validator/) and all Javascript code was run through the JSHint validator (https://jshint.com/).
-XXXXXThe CSS code was returned with no errors or warnings.
-There were a number of warnings associated with the HTML code where heading elements were not placed before section elements.
-Upon review it was not deemed appropriate to include these.
-There were no errors associated with the HTML code.XXXXXX
+There were no errors associated with the code when validated using the above.

 ## Testing